adriangalera/adriangalera.github.io/src/content/blog/2022-07-20-leaflet-fog-of-war.md

 ---
-title: Leaflet fog of war
+slug: leaflet-fog-of-war
+heroImage: /src/assets/img/posts/leaflet-fog-of-war/featured-image.jpg
+category: js
+description: >-
-description: When I was playing age of empires the map was all in black color at the beginning.
+  When I was playing age of empires the map was all in black color at the beginning.
 As long as you explore the map, the black color is removed discovering what it was hidden behind.
 I wanted to implement something similar in a leaflet map.
 I'll describe the callenges I have found in a series of articles.
-category: js
-tags: [leaflet, javascript, browser, gis]
-heroImage: '../../assets/img/posts/leaflet-fog-of-war/featured-image.jpg'
-pubDate: 2022-07-20
+pubDate: 2022-07-20T00:00:00.000Z
-slug: leaflet-fog-of-war
+tags:
+  - leaflet
+  - javascript
+  - browser
+  - gis
+title: Leaflet fog of war
 ---

 <style>